- As low as $234/Night

 There is plenty to do, eat and see in the area or you can escape to the beach and relax.

-There is security on-site 24/7 and up to 2 complimentary parking passes will be included for the length of your stay.
+There is security on-site 24/7 and up to 2 complimentary parking passes will be supplied for the length of your stay.
 There is a ring doorbell and an electronic lock that you will have a unique code assigned for the duration of your stay.

 About the Area